 LL.M. is an abbreviation for the Latin expression Legum Magister, meaning Masters of Laws.
 The Washington and Lee LL.M. program is a one-year graduate program leading to an LL.M. in United States Law.

 What degree is required for admission to the LL.M. program?

 Applicants to the Washington and Lee LL.M. program must hold the first degree in law from an accredited law school or law faculty in their home countries.

 Will an LL.M. in U.S. Law qualify me to practice in the U.S.?

-To practice law in the United States, one must first obtain a license, which is issued by the state in which he or she desires to practice.
+To practice law in the United States, qualified candidates must first obtain a license, which is issued by the state in which he or she desires to practice.
 A license will generally be issued by a state only if the applicant has received a degree from an accredited United States law school and if that school certified that the applicant is qualified to seek admission to the bar of that state.
-In general, Washington and Lee will certify that its students who have completed the three-year J.D. program are qualified to seek admission to the bar in any United States jurisdiction.
+In general, Washington and Lee will certify that its students who have completed the J.D. program are qualified to seek admission to the bar in any United States jurisdiction.

 For information on admission of foreign lawyers to the New York bar, see http://www.nybarexam.org/Foreign/ForeignLegalEducation.htm.